JNRowe/vim-configs/dein.rst

 :repository: :repo:`luochen1990/rainbow`
 :config: :doc:`localcfg/plugin_rainbow`

-Make your ``vim`` sessions feel like they have been painted by a three year old trying to impress their grandpa.
+Make your :command:`vim` sessions feel like they have been painted by a three year old trying to impress their grandpa.
 Which is a Good Thing™.

 ::